HughesSeanKyle/mern-frontend-deployment/features.md

                     - auth : {
                         token: JWT
                     }
+        - 22/08/2022
+            - Redux signup action set up.
+However, a cors issue returns.
+                - Test the signup function without redux and see if issue still persists.
     - Handle form submission success/errors - WIP
         - Display errors on form
             - some initial logic set up for this via alert state.